cschladetsch/engshell/ReadMe.md

 I've recently and only temporarily lost ChatGPT Pro access, so some of these may not give same results.
 Specifically, using much of the functionality in the prompts provided by thge submodule `GPT-Startup-Scripts` will not work.

 If you want to fix for you, change the model on line 102 of `gptshell.py` to "gpt-4".
-I'll fix this generall once I spend a little time determining what models are available given an OPENAI\_KEY.
+I'll fix this general once I spend a little time determining what models are available given an OPENAI\_KEY.

 ## How to use: